DonMVB/aws/AWS_Assoc_SAA_C02.md

 - When you upload new files and have versioning enabled, they will not inherit the properties of the previous version.
 Uploads are a "single operation".
 - AWS CSAPT advises to use Multi part over stable uploads, and can help with lower reliability networks because only failed parts need to be uploaded again.
 - You can create a folder structure within S3 (Folder | Objects tab).
-- from a client, you can use HTTP and post to an HTTPS S3 (or SSL/TLS) endpoint, as well as use HTTPS.
+- Fom a client, you can use HTTP and post to an HTTPS S3 (or SSL/TLS) endpoint, as well as use HTTPS.
+- First Byte Out Latency - (100ms to 200ms)[https://docs.aws.amazon.com/AmazonS3/latest/dev/optimizing-performance.html]

 ### 1.2.3.
 S3 Storage Classes:
 Availability varies, Durability is 9 9's.
 You don't specify an AZ for an S3 bucket.
 Accounts have up to 100 buckets by default (support can extend).